Mzcavanib/PCA_MDAnalysis/README.md

 - [NetworkX](https://networkx.org/)
 - [Pandas](https://pandas.pydata.org/)

-Then:
+Instructions:

-- Execute 'pca_csv.py' to generate the PCA contributions on '.csv' format.
+- Execute `pca_csv.py` to generate the PCA contributions on '.csv' format.
-- Execute 'network_pca.py' to generate the residue contact network with PCA contributions.
+- Execute `network_pca.py` to generate the residue contact network with PCA contributions.
-- Execute 'pca_res_analysis.py' to visualize the PCA contributions on PC1 and PC2.
+- Execute `pca_res_analysis.py` to visualize the PCA contributions on PC1 and PC2.